Skip to content

 Related webhook events

-• Please consider the special requirements for data collection highlighted in the onboarding requirements guide.
+• Review the special requirements in the Onboarding requirements guide.

-• You must submit the information exactly as it appears in official documents.
+• Submit information exactly as it appears in official documents.

-• When testing the process on Sandbox, please ensure that each person you create has unique values for first_name, last_name, birth_city, and birth_date.
+• Sandbox Testing: Ensure that each person you create has unique values for first_name, last_name, birth_city, and birth_date.
 If you create over 1000 identical person resources, the API will return a 400 error.

-• Don't use any personal data when testing this endpoint on Sandbox.
+• Privacy: Do not use real personal data when testing in Sandbox.

 • salutation